Continuous Enrollment Requirement

 Ideally, students in the Doctor of Engineering program will pass their milestone exams on the first attempt.
 However, students will have a second chance to pass any of their exams should they fail on their first attempt.
 Failing any exam twice is grounds for dismissal from the Doctor of Engineering program.

 D.Eng. students are expected to be fully engaged and make progress toward their degree.
 Should a student become disengaged, or have a significant period with no progress, the student may be placed on probation.
-Please see Assistant Dean Christine Kavanagh for guidance.
+Please see Associate Vice Dean Christine Kavanagh for guidance.

 Annual Student Review